shenrui-li-ds/simply-chat/README.md

 ## 👏 Acknowledgments
 Thanks to the developers of Streamlit for providing an amazing platform to build web applications with ease.
-Gratitude to OpenAI, Anthropic, and Ollama for their state-of-the-art AI models and APIs.
+Gratitude to OpenAI, Anthropic, Google, Mistral and Ollama for their state-of-the-art AI models and APIs.
+Additionally, I want to acknowledge the invaluable contributions of open-source resources like [GPT-Researcher](https://github.com/assafelovic/gpt-researcher), among others, that make this project possible.